mhgue/net_ntfy/README.md

 ## ToDo
 Collection of things that may be nice and if there is enough time may appear here:
+* Do provide host names from DNS and/or YAML for IP and/or MAC.
+* Do support probing UDP ports.

+### Done
+Things of the ToDo list that are now implemented.
 * Do support other ntfy hosts (not just ntfy.sh) by YAML config.
-* Do provide host names from DNS and/or YAML for IP and/or MAC.
+* Do support multiple ntfy hosts.
 * Do provide instance name if running on several hosts using same ntfy channel.
-* Do support probing UDP ports.

 ## License
 This script is published unter the [Apache License Version 2.0](LICENSE) or later.